Current Offerings

 “In the same way that constellations are a part of the galaxy, narratives are part of culture.” - Nayantara Sen

 Narrative change is more than crafting a compelling story.
 It is an act of truth telling and requires those whose experiences and social realities have been purposely distorted or unintentionally mishandled by others to reclaim what is theirs.
-This reparative and restorative process interrogates culture by way of language because how we share our truths mold, echo and illuminate the ways in which we understand ourselves and the social fabric we are entrenched in.
-Whether your group is nurturing spaces of belonging or steadfastedly disrupting harmful narratives, we will co-weave strategies and messaging that resonate more deeply and authentically.
+This reparative and restorative process interrogates culture and language because how we share our truths mold, echo and illuminate the ways in which we understand ourselves and the social fabric we are entrenched in.
+How can we communicate both the change that is happening and the change we desire?
+Whether your group is nurturing spaces of belonging and solidarity, or disrupting harmful narratives, we will co-weave strategies and messaging that resonate more deeply and authentically.
 Some of this work could include:

-❖ Developing narrative strategies or a communications plan that includes beneficiary/audience-specific framing and messaging (NARRATIVE CHANGE)
+❖ Developing a narrative toolkit or a communications plan that includes beneficiary/audience-specific framing, messaging and call to actions

 “Our visions begin with our desires.” - Audre Lorde

-Your vision - what you dream and believe is possible - guides the direction of your work and where your organization places its collective energy.
-Together, we will activate, engage and expand your team's imaginative capacities using worldbuilding activities and other creative, interactive modes of possibility gathering.
+Our visions - what we dream and believe is possible - guide the direction of our work and where your organization places its collective energy.
+Using various modes of expression, worldbuilding activities and other possibility gathering techniques, we will activate, engage and expand your team's imaginative depths.
+This experience is designed to help individuals and groups imagine the future not from a place of fear, anxiety or urgency, but from their soul’s yearning for true alignment.

 ❖ Evaluating the effectiveness and/or social value of your programming (Are we offering what our beneficiaries and communities actually need?
 Are we doing it well?)